radio-astro-tools/pvextractor/docs/index.rst

 * A :class:`~spectral_cube.SpectralCube` instance
 * An HDU object containing a spectral cube
 * The name of a FITS file containing a spectral cube

-..
-TODO: provide a single function as a point of entry?

 For example::